 Memorable Quote: “Christmas Day will always be just as long as we have we.” – Anthony Hopkins, ‘How the Grinch Stole Christmas’.

 Nightmare before Christmas

 This stop-motion animated musical is a perfect example of why we should do a skill check before embarking on a career move.
-People shift careers a few times in their lifetime but just because we can doesn’t mean we have to.
-I mean, not right away.
+People shift careers a few times in their lifetime, but just because we can doesn’t mean we have to.
+I mean– at least not right away.
 Evaluate yourself and your skills to see if you are ready for the next job.

 And if not, invest time in learning the skills first.
 In the movie, Pumpkin King of Halloween Town almost ruined Christmas for everyone but could save it in the nick of time by apologising to Santa.
 In real life, though, there can be dire consequences to career mishaps, so take extra care by preparing in advance.

 Memorable Quote: “What a joy to think of all we’ll have in common.
 We’ll have conversations worth having.” – Catherine O’Hara, ‘Nightmare before Christmas’.